Romanian Advance into Transylvania(1918)

 - The Romanian Advance into Transylvania took place in 1918.
 Nov 13–Dec 24, 1918.

-- Who won the Romanian Advance into Transylvania?
+- What was the outcome of the Romanian Advance into Transylvania?

 - The Romania were victorious against the Hungary.